 |Quality of Work||Undergraduate students must maintain the minimum grade point average specified by the school, college, or academic program to remain in good academic standing.
 Students whose academic performance drops below these minimum thresholds will be placed on academic probation.|

-- Demonstrate an understanding of core content in either of the two tracks: Communication Science and Rhetorical Studies or Radio-TV-Film.
+- Explain core content in either of the two tracks: Communication Science and Rhetorical Studies or Radio-TV-Film.

-- Demonstrate an ability to communicate effectively in writing, orally, or via the creation of media content (e.g., digital, film).
+- Communicate effectively in writing, orally, or via the creation of media content.

 Communication Arts Academic Advising